Portland Area Weather Recap, Summer 2005

 Noting the paragraphs above, I ask the reader: If there is so much global warming, why are many of the record highs for the Portland area found so far back in history, before the era usually associated with global warming?

-I also ask why the proven fact of overall global warming has seemingly focused its effects on Oregon's wintertimes.
-Most experts agree that there's been a long-term, gradual lessening of winter snows and diminishment of the wintertime arctic air outbreaks that formerly brought massive cold to Oregon, and Oregon's glaciers have gradually shrunk from what they were when Oregon was being settled in the late 1800s.....
-Meanwhile, summertimes in Oregon have also been altered, but not in the direction one would expect with global warming, eg. there hasn't been an increase in the yearly amounts of truly hot and clear weather, with long-term record high temperature records falling left and right....
-Instead what seems to have been occurring is a gradual shift in the onset of Oregon's summer, where June and the first half of July are often persistently cloudy and without any true heat, with the arrival of the settled hot/dry/sunny weather sometime during the second or third week of July--- but then summer-like conditions seeming to last 1-3 weeks later into the Fall than in past decades.
-(Note: this is my theory, developed over the past decade, and may not prove to be a long-term pattern).
+WINTERTIMES: I also ask why the proven fact of overall global warming has seemingly focused its effects on Oregon's wintertimes.
+Most experts agree that there's been a long-term, gradual lessening of lowland winter snows and diminishment of the wintertime arctic air outbreaks that formerly brought massive cold to Oregon, and Oregon's glaciers have radically shrunk from what they were when Oregon was being settled in the late 1800s.....
+Meanwhile, summertimes in Oregon seem to have been altered; however, not in the direction of increased warmth and sunshine.
+Examining the data, it's clear that long term heat records are not being shattered all the time, and overall there hasn't been an increase in the yearly amounts of truly hot and clear weather. ...
+Instead, we seem to be seeing a marked delay in the onset of Oregon's summer--- June and the first half of July are often persistently cloudy and without any true heat, certainly a change very disappointing to most of the Northwest's sun-starved residents, and especially frustrating to school children on their summer vacations!....
+The arrival of the settled hot/dry/sunny weather now seems to arrive "sometime" during the latter half of July--- but then summer-like conditions seem to persist one to three weeks later into the Fall than in past decades, once again frustrating school children who see all the warm weather from inside their classrooms!.
+(Note: this is my theory, developed over the past several years, and may not prove to be a long-term pattern).

-November 2 addendum.
-Here's another item related to global warming in the Pacific Northwest------ I happened to note today that the Willamette Valley suffered all-time record lows for Oct.
-31 (Halloween), and November 1--- but NOT in the distant past.
-Only a few years ago, in 2002, there was a record-breaking early-season cold wave all over the Willamette Valley; example, Eugene recorded a low of 17 degrees on Halloween, and 16 degrees the following night!
-Cool, short summers like Summer 2005, and these kind of low temperature events, make it easier to suspect an oncoming Ice Age than to notice global warming!
+ADDENDUM.
+Here's another paradoxical item related to the manisfestations of global warming in the Pacific Northwest------ Unnoticed by most Oregonians, the Willamette Valley suffered all-time record lows in early Fall 2002--- once on Oct.
+31 (Halloween), and again on November 1.
+This was a record-breaking early-season cold wave all over the Willamette Valley; example, Eugene recorded a low of 17 degrees on Halloween, and 16 degrees the following night!
+Events like 2002's Fall cold wave, and 2005 and 2011's cool, short summers seemingly dispute the concept of global warming.
+In fact, such cold makes it easier to suspect an oncoming Ice Age than to trust in global warming!

 The Future of Oregon's Snow Sports if Global Warming is True